 The Linehan Artist Scholars Program supports students who distinguish themselves both academically and artistically.
 The arts departments and Selection Committee evaluate students on academic excellence, grade point average, standardized test scores and achievement in the arts.

-Linehan Artist Scholar candidates will be invited to campus for Scholar Selection Day, held in late February, for final consideration.
+Linehan Artist Scholar candidates will be invited to campus for Scholar Selection Day, held in held February 22, 2020 for final consideration.
 Award decisions will be announced in mid-March.

 Linehan Artist Scholar applicants are encouraged to apply by the university’s early action deadline of November 1.